campanjeros/repy/README.md

 ## Installation
-There are a few different options on how to install the tool -`pip install repy`, the easiest way, will install the tool in your current active python environment
+There are a few different options on how to install the tool
+ - `pip install repy`, the easiest way, will install the tool in your current active python environment
  - Manually `clone` the repo and then either add the entire repo to the `PATH` or use `ln` to create a link from some user/bin dir to the repy script,